Double Cross Vodka

+Production

+Double Cross Vodka is produced in Stará Ľubovňa in northeastern Slovakia using estate-grown winter wheat and natural spring water from the Tatra Mountains.
+The vodka is distilled seven times and filtered seven times, including a diamond-dust filtration stage designed to achieve high purity and a clean finish.

 Accolades

 Both the vodka and the bottle design have earned a variety of awards and attention in the consumer and business press.

 In 2008, Double Cross won a gold medal for taste and a gold medal for package design at the San Francisco World Spirits Competition.